Celin Bizet Dønnum: International career

 On 7 June 2022, Bizet was called up to the Norway squad for the UEFA Women's Euro 2022.

 On 16 June 2025, Bizet was called up to the Norway squad for the UEFA Women's Euro 2025.

 Personal life

 Bizet is the daughter of a former Norwegian footballer, Kjell Gunnar Ildhusøy and a Cuban mother.
 In June 2025, she married fellow footballer Aron Dønnum in a ceremony in Italy.
 They both took the surname Bizet Dønnum.
 They had been a couple for three years.

+On 4 December 2025, it was announced that Bizet and her husband were expecting their first child together.
+On 15th June Bizet announced the birth of their son.